Link juice is a term that gets thrown around in the SEO community a lot.

 Not every link passes on PageRank.
 Obviously applies to broken links.
 What’s not as obvious is that links can have rel tags that you need to check the code of the page to see.

-If a link has a “rel=nofollow” tag, it doesn’t pass on any SEO signals.
+If a link has a “rel=nofollow” tag, it doesn’t pass on link juice or link equity like a dofollow link would.

 But that doesn’t mean that a nofollow link can’t be “juicy”.